webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 for the corresponding private key.

 This public key is then added to the request to create a push subscription as described in {{key}}.
-The Crypto-Key header field includes exactly one public key.
-For example:
+The Crypto-Key header field includes exactly one ECDSA public key on the P-256 curve, encoded in the uncompressed form {{X9.62}} and base64url {{!RFC7515}}.
+The example in {{ex-restrict}} shows a restriction to the key used in {{ex-push}}:

 ~~~
 POST /subscribe/ HTTP/1.1
 Host: push.example.net
-Crypto-Key: p256ecdsa=BBa22H8qaZ-iDMH9izb4qE72puwyvfjH2RxoQr5oiS4b
+Crypto-Key: p256ecdsa=BA1Hxzyi1RUM1b5wjxsn7nGxAszw2u61m164i3MrAIxH
-                      KImoRwJm5xK9hLrbfIik20g31z8MpLFMCMr8y2cu6gY
+                      F6YK5h4SDYic-dRuU_RCPCfA5aq9ojSwk5Y2EmClBPs
 ~~~
 {: #ex-restrict title="Example Subscribe Request"}

-An application might use the Web Push API {{API}} to include this information.
+An application might use the Web Push API {{API}} to provide the user agent with a public key.
-For example, the API might permit an application to provide a public key as part of a new field on the `PushSubscriptionOptions` dictionary.

-Note:

-: Allowing the inclusion of multiple keys when creating a subscription would allow a subscription to be associated with multiple application servers or application server instances.
-This might be more flexible, but it also would require more state to be maintained by the push service for each subscription.

 ## Using Restricted Subscriptions